migueltorrescosta/collapsedwave/content/🦅 Core Dashboard.md

 - [ ] Weyl Quantization
 - [ ] Rabi oscillations
 - [ ] Infinitesimal Generator ( of a one parameter unitary group )

+Also,
+- [ ] Remove the collapsed info sections.
+I thought it was a good idea at 1st, but it is not